RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Bitwig re-record

 With overdub turned off, Bitwig can emulate 're-record' by pressing the play/record button twice with overdub turned off.

+## Bitwig Customization

+The community has done a fair job of unlocking various bits of Bitwig for customization.
+Since this is a free effort, and Bitwig hasn't actively hampered these efforts, I'm considering it.

 # Mixbus Notes